Forward-Nexus/fwdai-pro/ACKNOWLEDGMENTS.md

 ### Daniel Clifford
 **For believing in the vision and pointing the way.**

-Daniel introduced us to BMAD-METHOD and Agent-OS, recognizing that their concepts could be adapted to serve a broader audience.
+Danny introduced us to BMAD-METHOD and Agent-OS, recognizing that their concepts could be adapted to serve a broader audience.
 His guidance, encouragement, and belief in this project were instrumental in FWD PRO's creation.

 Sometimes the most valuable contribution is showing someone where to look and believing they can build something meaningful.
-Thank you, Daniel.
+Thank you, Danny!

 ---